Writing to Learn Math II

 Compare and analyze “Math Problems of the Week” from Out In Left Field, paying special attention to the “Extra Credit” questions.
 How can studying these examples help you improve your own math teaching?
 [Hat tip: Joanne Jacobs.]

-Writing to Develop Understanding
+Writing to Develop Understanding (and Other Articles)

 “[An] iterative approach that includes initial writing, supportive feedback, and revision is where significant improvement in problem solving takes place.”
-Three articles about the Math Forum Problems of the Week program.

 How to Get Elementary Students Writing About Math